 We already discussed some steps about how we can open SQLite on cmd now let see practically how we can create a database which is as follows.

-First, as per mentioned above step on cmd and navigate to the user respective SQLite folder sometimes folder name may change that is dependent on the user.
+First, as per mentioned above step on cmd and navigate to the user’s respective SQLite folder sometimes folder name may change which is dependent on the user.
 When we navigate inside the SQLite then it shows something like the below screenshot as follows.

 After that type dir command to list the all available directory inside the SQLite folder.
-End result of the above command as shown in below screenshot as follows.
+End result of the above command is shown in the below screenshot as follows.

 See in above screenshot demo.db is an already created database now we need to create another database, by the use of the following statement as follows.